Desi Oon Hub

 Shepherds of Himalayas (SoH) is an independent project that aims to explore and document the traditional as well as ecological knowledge of shepherding and other pastoralist communities in Indian Himalayas as they spend nomadic / semi-nomadic existence in search of better pasture for their herd.
 Know more about SOH by clicking here.

-• Avani Earthcraft
+• Avani Kumaon

-Avani Earthcraft
+Avani Kumaon

 • Urmul